These 40 People Told Us How They Make Money Without Getting a Real Job

 3. Share Your Opinions (Not on Twitter, Please)

 These days, too many people resort to social media to share their opinion — wanted or not.
-But there are companies out there that do want to hear what you have to say.
+But some companies do want to hear what you have to say.
 And they’ll pay you.
-Check these out:

 - VIP Voice surveys are relatively quick to complete and reward you with points you can redeem for cash or gift cards.
 Plan to login a few times each week.
 You’ll have no trouble earning an extra $30 a month with almost no work.